sethiyap/agar-bactopia-pipeline/README.md

   50
 ```

-### Run Postprocess Only
+### Rerun Postprocessing Only

-Skip batch execution and rerun only consolidation, MLST review, and workbook
+Use this when the batches already exist and you only want consolidation,
-export on an existing `RESULTS_ROOT`.
+review, or workbook export again.

 ```bash
 POSTPROCESS_ONLY=1 \